icecube/icetray-public/phys-services/resources/docs/scale_and_containment_calculator.rst

   * - IC79_SMOOTH
     - Similar again, except for the slightly different treatment of the northeast "notch".
   * - DEEPCORE_ALL
-    - The hexagonal boundary of "DeepCore Fiducial" from https://wiki.icecube.wisc.edu/index.php/DeepCore, starting vertically from the height of the top DOM's in DeepCore.
+    - The hexagonal boundary of "DeepCore Fiducial" from :wiki:`DeepCore`, starting vertically from the height of the top DOM's in DeepCore.
   * - DEEPCORE_BELOWDUST
     - The same as DEEPCORE_ALL, except the height starts at the DeepCore DOM's below the dust layer.
   * - IC_CUSTOM